Little Big Man (album)

-Little Big Man is the debut solo studio album by American rapper Bushwick Bill of the Geto Boys.
-It was released on September 8, 1992 through Rap-A-Lot Records.
-Recording session took place at Digital Services in Houston.
-Production was handled by John Bido and J. Prince with co-producers Crazy C, Roland, Goldfingers and Mike Dean.
+Little Big Man is the debut solo studio album by American rapper Bushwick Bill, of the Geto Boys.
+It was released on September 8, 1992, through Rap-A-Lot Records.
+The recording sessions took place at Digital Services in Houston.
+The album was produced by John Bido and J. Prince, with co-producers Crazy C, Roland, Goldfingers, and Mike Dean.
 It features guest appearances from Ganksta NIP and MC L.

 The album peaked at number 32 on the Billboard 200 and number 15 on the Top R&B/Hip-Hop Albums chart in the United States.

+Critical reception

+The Los Angeles Times concluded that "some poignant confessions, catchy beats and fierce rapping don't compensate for the steady stream of unsavory, humorless venom."